parvister/parvister/README.md

 ## this week

+2022-03-03
+- Leading Indicators about classroom success on a spreadsheet
+- Assess which chapters/content to cut if the class is overwhelmed and how you will know
+- Impeccably do the outreach schedule

 - Add packages page on the existing Tura site
 - Marketing strategy for corporate consulting after website done
 - Find out if the Bootcamp registrants have paid